 *plus applicable service fees

 All doors & show times subject to change.

-After providing proof of vaccination, this event will be a phone-free experience.
-Use of phones, smart watches and accessories, will not be permitted in the performance space.
-Upon arrival at the venue, all phones, smart watches and accessories will be secured in individual Yondr pouches that will be opened at the end of the event.
-Guests maintain possession of their devices at all times, and can access them throughout the event only in designated Phone Use Areas in the venue.
+This show will be a phone-free experience.
+Use of cellphones, smart watches, cameras and recording devices will not be permitted in the performance space.
+Upon arrival at the venue, all cell phones will be secured in Yondr pouches that will be opened at the end of the event.
+Guests maintain possession of their cell phones at all times, and can access their cell phones throughout the show at designated Phone Use Areas in the venue.
 All pouches and equipment are routinely sanitized.
 The Yondr staff is trained and required to follow safety guidelines and hygiene protocols to practice social distancing, minimal contact and wear required personal protective equipment.

 Add this event to your calendar:

 Hannah Gadsby, who captured the world’s attention with her groundbreaking standup shows Nanette and Douglas, announced today that her highly anticipated new show Body Of Work will embark on a North American tour.
 In 2018, Hannah’s global sensation Nanette played to sold-out houses across the world before launching on Netflix, garnering Hannah an Emmy and a Peabody.
 After that a lot of people (heaps actually) started paying attention to what she had to say.
 Opportunities came a knocking, but Hannah decided to stick with what she loves and couldn’t quit: standup comedy.

 So, in 2019 she wrote and toured the critically acclaimed Douglas from Helsinki to New York, including an Off-Broadway run, and everywhere in between culminating in recording the show for Netflix in Los Angeles in February 2020, just in time for well…the rest of 2020.
 The year that was like no other saw Hannah bunkering down in regional Australia sheltering from a global pandemic and pondering what was next.